rust-lang/cargo/src/doc/src/reference/publishing.md

 The owner IDs given to these commands must be GitHub user names or GitHub teams.

-If a user name is given to `--add`, that user becomes a “named” owner, with full rights to the crate.
+If a user name is given to `--add`, that user is invited as a “named” owner, with full rights to the crate.
 In addition to being able to publish or yank versions of the crate, they have the ability to add or remove owners, *including* the owner that made *them* an owner.
 Needless to say, you shouldn’t make people you don’t fully trust into a named owner.
 In order to become a named owner, a user must have logged into [crates.io] previously.

-If a team name is given to `--add`, that team becomes a “team” owner, with restricted right to the crate.
+If a team name is given to `--add`, that team is invited as a “team” owner, with restricted right to the crate.
 While they have permission to publish or yank versions of the crate, they *do not* have the ability to add or remove owners.
 In addition to being more convenient for managing groups of owners, teams are just a bit more secure against owners becoming malicious.

 The syntax for teams is currently `github:org:team` (see examples above).
-In order to add a team as an owner one must be a member of that team.
+In order to invite a team as an owner one must be a member of that team.
 No such restriction applies to removing a team as an owner.

 ### GitHub permissions